-During my secondment to the Ertegun Programme I am not doing any undergraduate teaching (normally I teach widely in the period between around 300 and 1100 AD).
-I am however continuing to supervise doctoral students, and doing some teaching for Master’s students – all primarily within Late Antiquity.
+I teach widely in the period between around 300 and 1100 AD, supervise doctoral students, and do some teaching for Master’s students – all primarily within Late Antiquity.

 Over the years, although always centred on Late Antiquity, my research interests have shifted considerably.
 (I am happier taking on a new subject, than digging yet deeper into an old one).
 For my doctorate, I studied the remarkable shifts in urban patronage that altered the face of cities in Italy between the 4th and the 9th centuries, while also excavating some of the first early medieval domestic houses discovered in the peninsula.
 I then broadened my interests to examine the dramatic economic changes that occurred, empire-wide, within this period, which I explored in chapters for the Cambridge Ancient History, and in my book The Fall of Rome and the End of Civilization.
 Then, in collaboration with an art-historian, I moved on to examine the topic of how statuary was used in the late Roman period, and of why it eventually wholly disappeared.
 This project, funded by the Arts and Humanities Research Council, produced an on-line database, and a print discussion volume (currently in press).

 Since the beginning of 2014 I have been the Principal Investigator of a very large project, supported by a European Research Council ‘Advanced Grant’, investigating the emergence and development of the cult of Christian saints.
-The Cult of Saints will map, across six ancient languages (Armenian, Georgian, Syriac, Coptic, Greek and Latin), the process that led Christians to believe that dead ‘saints’ could intercede for them in Heaven, and hence help them with their troubles on earth.
-The Cult of Saints is employing six Research Associates, will last five years, and will create a freely-available database of the evidence, as well as more conventional print publications.
+The Cult of Saints is mapping, across six ancient languages (Armenian, Georgian, Syriac, Coptic, Greek and Latin), the process that led Christians to believe that dead ‘saints’ could intercede for them in Heaven, and hence help them with their troubles on earth.
+The Cult of Saints is employing six Research Associates and will last five years.
+On All Saints’ Day 2017 it launched its freely-available online database of the evidence; it will also publish more conventional print publications.

 - ‘A most unusual empire: Rome in the fourth century’, in C. Rapp and H. Drake (eds.), City-Empire-Christendom: Changing Contexts of Power and Identity in Antiquity (CUP, 2014).